 Leotards today are made from high-performance materials that need a bit of special care to maintain their stretch and texture.
-Always turn solid color leotards inside out before washing to prevent snags.
-Wash by hand or on a gentle cycle using a gentle or sports detergent.
+Always turn solid color leotards inside-out before washing to prevent snags.
+Wash them by hand or on a gentle cycle using a gentle or sports detergent.
 Do not use fabric softeners which can build-up on the fibers and make the leotards less breathable.
-Use warm or cold water never hot.
-Do not place in a dryer, hang in direct sunlight, or hang near high heat sources like radiators.
+Use warm or cold water – never hot.
+Do not dry them in your dryer.
+Instead, hang them in direct sunlight, or near a heat source, like a radiator.

 The metallic threads used in leotards are more delicate than regular fibers.
 They can break and even tarnish during washing.
 Metallic designs should always be washed by hand with a gentle touch.
 Use a gentle detergent and no fabric softeners that can dull the threads.